DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 #### XON/XOFF Flow control

 XON/XOFF flow control proved to be problematic and did not work at all on boards using the Atmel 8U2 and 16U2 USB converter chips.
 As such XON/XOFF flow control cannot be used on UNO or Mega 2560 platforms using these chips.
-For this reason the XON/XOFF flow control was removed from the code.
+For this reason, the XON/XOFF flow control was removed from the code.

 ## Interacting with Grbl's Systems